ndxbxrme/ndx-framework/README.md

 ### modules
 <a name="modules"></a>
 ndx-framework is built around modularity.
-server modules are simply a function that receives the `ndx` object and adds functionality to it
+all npm installed ndx modules and all user modules in `/startup`, `/services` and `/controllers` get loaded automatically server modules are simply a function that receives the `ndx` object and adds functionality to it
 `src/server/app.coffee`
 ```coffeescript